AdguardTeam/dnsproxy/README.md

 ### EDNS Client Subnet

-To enable support for EDNS Client Subnet extension you should run dnsproxy with `--edns` flag:
+To enable support for EDNS Client Subnet extension you should run dnsproxy with `EnableEDNSSubnet` entry:

 ```shell
 Upstreams = ["8.8.8.8:53"]